Guy Laliberté: Poker career

-Laliberté started playing super high stakes online cash games and live tournaments for recreation around 2006.
+Laliberté started playing super-high-stakes online cash games and live tournaments for recreation around 2006.
 In April 2007, he finished fourth in the World Poker Tour Season Five event at Bellagio in Las Vegas and won $696,220.
 He also played on GSN's High Stakes Poker Season 4 show and took part in Poker After Dark season 4 alongside Tom Dwan and Phil Hellmuth.
 He was also known for frequenting the highest stakes games on Full Tilt Poker.

-In 2011 Laliberté announced the Big One, a US$1 million buy-in tournament which was featured at the 2012 World Series of Poker.
-Part of the prize money was donated to Laliberté's philanthropic organization One Drop Foundation, which primary goal is to provide clean drinking water and hygiene products around the globe.
-48 players participated in the tournament and Antonio Esfandiari won the $18,346,673 first-place prize.
+In 2011, Laliberté announced the Big One, a US$1 million buy-in tournament which was featured at the 2012 World Series of Poker.
+Part of the prize money was donated to Laliberté's philanthropic organization One Drop Foundation, whose primary goal is to provide clean drinking water and hygiene products around the globe.
+Forty-eight players participated in the tournament and Antonio Esfandiari won the $18,346,673 first-place prize.
 The tournament raised $5,333,328 for the One Drop foundation.

 Laliberté has lost the most money on online poker cash games.
 Over his six accounts, noataima, patatino, lady marmelade, elmariachimacho, Esvedra and Zypherin, Laliberté has lost approximately US$31,000,000.